hieunguyen300199/react-native-base/README.md

 ## Note

 - For iOS I recommend that we should run application with Xcode and change Bundle Identifier match with each environment.
-- If you have an issue with Flipper, [check this page](https://github.com/facebook/react-native/issues/30836).